International Renewable Energy Conference: South Africa

 In October 2015, South Africa became the sixth country, and the first in Africa, to host the International Renewable Energy Conference (IREC).
 The South African International Renewable Energy Conference – SAIREC 2015 – provided a global platform for government ministers, high-level decision makers, experts, specialists and thought leaders, as well as private sector players and civil society, to discuss and exchange their vision, experiences and solutions to accelerate the global scale-up of renewable energy.

 From October 4–7, South Africa welcomed 3,600 delegates from more than 80 countries.

 This international event comprised 24 conference sessions featuring more than 150 speakers, 41 side events, 35 technical site visits and 56 exhibitors, providing extensive opportunities for delegates to discuss, learn and network.

-SAIREC provided a platform to address energy security and access.
-Under the theme of Re-Energizing Africa, SAIREC demonstrated why Africa is the business destination for the renewables energy sector.
-It also provided Africa with a unique opportunity to showcase its nascent yet promising renewable energy industry and gain experience from best practices, as adopted in countries at the forefront of renewable energy deployment.
+SAIREC established a platform for discussions on energy security and access.
+Under the theme of Re-Energizing Africa, SAIREC outlined Africa's development potential for the renewables energy sector.
+It also provided Africa with a opportunities to present its emerging renewable energy industry and learn from proven practices implemented by nations with mature renewable energy deployment systems.

 In parallel REN21 launched the SADC Renewable Energy and Energy Efficiency Status Report, which provides a comprehensive overview of the status of renewable energy and energy efficiency in the region.
 It covers the 15 SADC countries: Angola, Botswana, the Democratic Republic of the Congo (DRC), Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Seychelles, South Africa, Swaziland, United Republic of Tanzania, Zambia and Zimbabwe.